EqualExperts/eesa/simulation/README.md

 python mission.py
 ```

+Logs are output to mission.log and flight.log

 If you have problems installing the dronekit library, see http://python.dronekit.io/develop/installation.html

 ## TODO
+- Get local flightgear connecting to sitl on docker
 - output status to log when Waiting for arm...
 - Dockerfile - Stop ardupilot recompile on run
-- Dockerfile - UDP host defaults to Mac address but can be overridden for linux
-- Get local flightgear connecting to sitl on docker
+- Magically increase GPS altitude to simulate a balloon lift
 - Fix height/altitude in sitl - should not = home
-- Does initial altitude = altitude specified in locations.txt?
-- Magically increase GPS altitude to simulate a balloon lift
-- Overlay for Ardupilot to allow arm and drop from altitude
+- Overlay for Ardupilot to allow arm and drop from altitude, instead of patch file
 - Improve SITL simulation of air pressure decrease with altitude